 Following the shores of lochs, delving deep into moss-covered forests and rising high along mountain ridges, the path features some of the most awe-inspiring landscapes in the Highlands.

-Many trekkers enjoy the walk between Laggan and Fort Augustus, but we opted to hike a 7-mile section of the Great Glen Way from Invermoriston to Fort Augustus, which features dense forests and fantastic Loch Ness views.
+Many trekkers enjoy the walk between Laggan and Fort Augustus.
+We opted to hike a 7-mile section of the Great Glen Way from Invermoriston to Fort Augustus, which features dense forests and fantastic Loch Ness views.

 Getting There: The Great Glen Way weaves through Inverness making it easy to walk along the route from the city center.
-Visitors who want to complete day hikes on other sections of the trail can use CityLink buses, which make stops at several access points between Inverness and Fort William.
+Those who want to complete day hikes on other sections of the trail can use CityLink buses.
+They make stops at several access points between Inverness and Fort William.

-Travel Tip: Two other popular long-distance trails in Inverness are South Loch Ness Trail and the John O’Groats Trail.
-The West Highland Way is another multiday hiking trail in the Highlands – but it ends in Fort William, where the Great Glen Way begins.
+Pro Tip: Two other popular long-distance trails in Inverness are South Loch Ness Trail and the John O’Groats Trail.
+The West Highland Way is another multiday hiking trail in the Highlands.
+However, it ends in Fort William, where the Great Glen Way begins.

 #39 Visit the Village of Fort Augustus

 An idyllic lakeside village on the southern end of Loch Ness, Fort Augustus is one of the best places to see near Inverness.
 The town is spliced by three waterways: River Oich, River Tarff and the Caledonian Canal.
-The small-town center straddles the stairstep canal locks, with cafes and restaurants offering visitors front row seats to the fascinating spectacle.
+The small-town center straddles the stairstep Fort Augustus Locks, with cafes and restaurants offering visitors front row seats to the fascinating spectacle.

-Beyond the Fort Augustus Locks, other Fort Augustus attractions are the Loch Ness Viewpoints, the former Fort Augustus Abbey and locally owned shops.
+Beyond the locks, other Fort Augustus attractions are the Loch Ness Viewpoints, the former Fort Augustus Abbey and locally owned shops.

-Many trails crisscross through Fort Augustus – making it extremely popular with walkers.
-Both the Great Glen Way and the South Loch Ness Trail are well-trodden trails in the region.
+Many treks crisscross through Fort Augustus – making it extremely popular with walkers.
+Both the Great Glen Way and the South Loch Ness Trail are well-trodden routes in the region.
 The South Loch Ness Trail runs 35 miles from Inverness to Fort Augustus along the east side of Loch Ness.

 Getting There: From Inverness, Fort Augustus can be reached by car or bus.
 In the busy summer season, it is best to book tickets for the bus online in advance to ensure you get a seat.

-Travel Tip: The Legion near the top of the locks is the best place in Fort Augustus for a drink.
+Travel Tip: The Royal British Legion near the top of the locks is a great place in Fort Augustus for a drink.
 While they don’t serve food, patrons are permitted to bring in takeaway from neighboring restaurants.
-The bar itself is basic, but the beer is inexpensive and the views from their outdoor tables are perfect.
 Need a sweet treat?
 Pop into Cobbs Café for a Millionaire’s Shortbread (a Scotland specialty!).

 #40 Embark on a Train Journey in the Highlands

-The vast, rugged landscapes of the Highlands are stunning – and a fantastic way to experience the sublime scenery is by embarking on a train journey.
-It’s one of the best things to do around Inverness – and there are two exceptionally scenic train routes that depart from the city: the Kyle Line and the Far North Line.
+The vast, rugged landscapes of the Highlands are stunning.
+A fantastic way to experience the sublime scenery is by embarking on a train journey.
+It’s one of the best things to do around Inverness.
+There are two exceptionally scenic train routes that depart from the city: the Kyle Line and the Far North Line.

 The Kyle Line showcases the picturesque terrain between Inverness and Kyle of Lochalsh (via the village of Plockton).
 The route rambles through open countryside, along blue lochs and past hulking mountains.

 The Far North Line connects Inverness to some of the most remote destinations in Scotland.
-The mesmerizing journey follows the coastline, passing both castles and peat bogs along the way.
+The mesmerizing journey passing castles and peat bogs before terminating at Wick or Thurso.

 Getting There: Trains for the Kyle and Far North lines depart from the main train station in Inverness.